MoHR Takes Several Steps For Transgender Rights - UrduPoint

 MoHR Takes Several Steps For Transgender Rights

-Talking to APP, an official of Ministry of Human Rights said here on Tuesday that ministry has established the National Implementation Committee on transgender persons which consists of a transgender focal person from each province.
+Talking to APP, an official of Ministry of Human Rights said that ministry has established the National Implementation Committee on transgender persons which consists of a transgender focal person from each province.

 He said that to implementation of Transgender Person (Protection of Rights) Act 2018 was shared with the Passport office team and transgender definition was also discussed in detail, he added.